 Are there any valid arguments for pronouncing it “JIF”?

 No. There are some websites out there (like this one) that try to convince people to use a soft G, but they rely solely on the way Steve Wilhite says it is.
 Mr. Wilhite was given a lifetime achievement award at the 2013 Webbys (Congratulations!).
 He used the occasion to mention again, “It’s pronounced ‘JIF’.”
 In an article in the New York Times Blog, Bits, he says:

 “The Oxford English Dictionary accepts both pronunciations.
 They are wrong.
 It is a soft ‘G’, pronounced ‘jif’.
 End of story.”

 Not so fast.
 John Simpson, Chief Editor of the Oxford English Dictionary, disagrees with Mr. Wilhite:

 “However, the pronunciation with a hard g is now very widespread and readily understood.
 A coiner effectively loses control of a word once it’s out there…”

 I’m sure you would agree, it’s far more likely that these masters of the English language understand better than anyone how to pronounce a word.

 Wilhite also mentioned that he is annoyed there is still debate over the pronunciation.
-To be frank, isn’t it his own fault for choosing a pronunciation that simply doesn’t make sense?
+With all due respect, isn’t it his own fault for choosing a pronunciation that simply doesn’t make sense?

 So what now?

 Now you can go forth and freely pronounce GIF with a hard G as you naturally would, because you have every right to do so.
 If you feel compelled to honor the pronunciation given by the GIF’s creator out of some sense of obligation, that’s perfectly fine too.
+In the grand scheme of things, it really isn’t a big deal.
 Just don’t give those of us who pronounce it correctly a hard time. :-)